Many wood burning stoves can be found installed inside existing open fireplaces.

 Unlike my own chimney which serves two open fireplaces and has bends in it, my parent’s existing chimneys go straight up through the house, making it easy to install a chimney liner.

-We had to purchase the right length and diameter stainless steel flue liners before getting a professional to drop the liners down the chimneys.
+We had to purchase the right length and diameter of stainless steel flue liners before getting a professional to drop the liners down the chimneys.
 The liners were then connected to the new caps located at the top of the chimneys.

 Once the wood stoves were placed inside the existing fireplaces, the flue liners had to be connected the stoves.
 The chosen wood burning stoves could accommodate a stove pipe coming out of the top of the stove, and so it was a fairly simple connection to the chimney liner.

-The chimneys were swept prior to installation of the wood burning stoves to ensure they were clean before being sealed.
+The chimneys were swept prior to installation of the wood burning stoves to ensure that they were clean before being sealed.

 Does A Wood Burning Stove Need A Chimney?

 A wood burning stove doesn’t require a chimney to be installed or operated, but will still need a way to exhaust the smoke and gases released by the fire in the form of a flue.

 It can be less hassle to install a wood stove in an existing fireplace because there’s already a passageway to vent waste smoke and gases from your home.